edgar971/meteor-file-uploads/readme.md

 # File Uploader Example
-This is an example project that uploads files and lists them.
-Built With Meteor.
+Example Meteor project to upload files using the FS Collection package.